Schindleria praematura: Swimming Behavior

 The first description of the swimming behavior of Schindleria was studied by, Robitzch, V., Olivier, D., & Ahnelt, H. (2022).
 They determined that Schindleria can switch between two swimming modes: the anguilliform—a type of movement used by all fish larvae; and the subcarangiform—a type of movement found in many late larvae and juvenile fishes (Fig. 3).
 Schindleria also used a "C-start" to initiate swimming or change swimming direction, another typical movement amongst larval fish stages.
 The pectoral fins were kept close to the body during the movements.
-(Figure 4.)

 Schindleria may also have a relatively higher anguilliform swimming performance compared to other similar sized fishes, which may be related to its particularly large pectoral fins and its long, less rudimentary dorsal and anal fins in comparison to other larvae.
-The two median fins may further increase stability, aid against roll, and augment thrust during the anguilliform swimming; overall, increasing speed in Schindleria’s anguilliform swimming.
+The two median fins may further increase stability, aid against roll, and augment thrust during the anguilliform swimming; overall, increasing speed in Schindleria's anguilliform swimming.

 This complex and advanced swimming ability the study recorded in Schindleria, despite its small and progenic body construction, suggest that the development of unique morphological features has been advantageous in this short-lived taxon.
 Thus, Schindleria must have taken advantage of performing one or the other swimming mode depending on the purpose of the swimming behavior and evolved the ability to switch between them.

 For example, subcarangiform swimming may be required for higher swimming speed (during escape or foraging) or the maintenance of swimming speed over prolonged swimming periods (during migrations to coral reefs for reproduction), while the anguilliform mode may be more efficient during slower swimming movements or maneuverability that are less energetically demanding.

 Additionally, although it was believed that Schindleria spent most of its time in reefs, Robitzch, V., Olivier, D., & Ahnelt, H. (2022) suggests that due to morphological features such as body shape, its small size, its paedomorphic nature, and low Reynold's number this fish may favor anguilliform swimming to remain in the water column and migrate long distances in the pelagic zone while being energy efficient.
 Thus, many Schindleria may remain pelagic for most of their very short lifespan (of less than three months) and may use the reef only during a brief period of a few days for reproduction.
 On the other hand, fast swimming speeds are easier to reach with a subcarangiform swimming, for which Schindleria may have evolved its unique teleost structures and further developed few of its rudimentary fins despite progenesis.
-(Figure 4.)